microsoft/vscode-iot-workbench/README.md

 3. Run the `azure_iot_app [connection string]` and you will see the Raspberry Pi start sending telemetry data to the Azure IoT Hub.

+   *[TBD Screenshot]*

-4. To verify the receive of the data,
+4. To verify the receive of the data, use Azure IoT Hub Toolkit, right click on the device and select **Start Monitoring Built-in Event Endpoint**.
+In the output window, you can see that IoT Hub receives telemetry data sent from Raspberry Pi.

+   *[TBD Screenshot]*

 ### Arduino